sushiselite/datavizualizer/README.md

 Allow users to choose columns using interactive menu (need to figure out whether client side or server side implementation for future free hosting)
-Add d3.js/matplotlib as an option to plot with alongside plotly More interactive dataset features such as sampling by selecting rows/columns on website Better UX
+Add d3.js/matplotlib as an option to plot with alongside plotly More interactive dataset features such as sampling by selecting rows/columns on website Add compatibility with more file types (Current support: CSV) Better UX
 Dark mode toggle?